SnowBroScott/emberhold-canonical/docs/status.md

 ## Where the platform is

-**Structurally complete, published, with a working activation path for creators — now including a Pip-guided install tutorial as the terminal first-run step — and a built-but-dark one for everyone else.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, a tenant-isolation model verified under live authenticated attack, clean function and table grant surfaces, a five-screen creator first run **ending in the Add-to-Home-Screen tutorial**, and eight non-creator first-run screens behind an inert gate.
+**Structurally complete, published, with a working activation path for EVERY role.** Engine, economy, Vault, Campaigns, Calendar, Briefing/Hub, activity-feed spine, Lists, invite/join, notifications, PIN recovery, admit-on-approval, wall/display mode, the 48-avatar roster, a household-local date model, a tenant-isolation model verified under live authenticated attack, clean function and table grant surfaces, a six-step creator first run ending in the install tutorial, and **eight non-creator first-run screens that are no longer dark.**

-**The creator first-run sequence is now:** add-family → first-quest → stock-vault → the-hold ("the rest of your hold") → recap ("Welcome to Emberhold") → **add-to-home** → board.
-Five setup steps then the install step. `handoff` ("Now show them") removed.
+**The creator sequence:** add-family → first-quest → stock-vault → the-hold → recap → add-to-home → board.
+**The adult joiner sequence (verified on the glass):** board → approving → vault → pin → quests → the real board.
+**The kid joiner sequence:** three beats, built, not yet walked by an actual kid.

 **Emberhold is a ONE-module product with ONE module.** Registers are aesthetic only. **Fitness (Forge) is the sole module, it is not built, and it is scoped to the Draper household.**

-> **`master-spec.md` owes SEVEN folds now.** The six already tracked — creator onboarding flow · signup posture · write-once timezone and its heal · Part II's rescoping to household-only · the non-creator first run (completion-marker seam + arrival-state rule) · Part II's v1 shape from 07-28 — **plus a seventh: the 2026-07-29 onboarding-sequence change** (the `handoff` cut, the install tutorial as the terminal first-run step, the first-screen copy fix, and the confirmation that the first-quest doorway is BUILT — which kills the "empty-board gap = top structural problem" line).
-Plus the standing corrections: `actor_label` derive-from-`auth.uid()` is a killed regression, the "fourth activeness surface" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the COPPA "kids have no auth identity" shield is false for a join-by-code minor, and Part II's client-engine rule cites connectivity when it rests on latency and sunk cost. **jAIne has read the onboarding + Part-I slices this session but NOT the full current doc — a real regeneration needs a dedicated spec pass, not a blind regen.**
+> **`master-spec.md` owes ZERO folds.** Regenerated 2026-07-29 against a full read, then amended the same session for the marker's shipped shape, the answered RLS question, the kid-marker cancellation finding, the arrival-gate exemption rule, and the breached redemption deadline. **The next spec pass is not owed until new design truth accumulates.**

 > **`north-star.md` is current.** One sentence still drifts: *"the auth email is now load-bearing in a way it wasn't"* — sender identity is fixed, only deliverability remains.
-Fold on the spec pass or its own pass.
-Nothing 2026-07-29 touched it.
+Its own small pass, or fold it into the next spec session.

 ---